Pernink: Etymology

 The name Pernink was derived from the initial German name of the settlement, which was Peringer.
 The village was named after someone with the surname Peringer.
 The surname denoted someone who came from a place called Peringen or Beringer.
-In the 19th century, the newer German name Bärringen was created.
+In the 19th century, the settlement began to be called Bärringen in German.

 Geography

 Pernink is located about 15 km north of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is at 1033 m above sea level.
 The village is situated in the valley of the Bílá Bystřice Stream.